 Report from the Board of Commissioners

-At 2020 year-end, MPPA operates its strong national network of 100 Hypermart, 9 Primo, 16 Foodmart, 9 Hyfresh, 62 Boston HBC, 14 FMX convenience stores and 1 SmartClub outlet, and supported by its online presence with Hypermart Online e-commerce at 103 stores, Chat & Shop at 125 stores, active operation of 97 virtual stores at GrabMart, 45 virtual stores at Shopee and 23 virtual stores at Tokopedia nationwide.
+At 2021 yearend, MPPA operates its strong national network of 101 Hypermart, 7 Primo, 12 Foodmart, 11 HyFresh, 55 Boston HBC, 13 FMX convenience stores and 1 SmartClub outlet, and supported by its online presence with Hypermart Online e-commerce at 113 stores, Chat & Shop at 128 stores, active operation of 78 virtual stores at GoMart, 103 virtual stores at Tokopedia, 105 virtual stores at Grabmart, 106 virtual stores at Shopee, 108 virtual stores at Blibli, 99 virtual stores at JD.ID and 38 virtual stores at HappyFresh nationwide.

-Cost control measure was continued being examined to support a lower merchandise margin business by looking at a number of operational efficiencies.
-These include headcount productivity optimization both at stores, distribution centers and head office, a further shift of marketing promotion spending into cost-effective online social media, digital promotion approach and community-based marketing.
-With these cost efficiency actions, the Company was able to achieve a further 15% savings in its selling, general, and administrative expenses compared to the previous year.
+Cost control measure was continued being examined to support a lower merchandise margin business by prioritizing toward operational efficiencies.
+These include headcount productivity at stores, distribution centers and head office, optimization of store rental expenses, intensive focus of marketing promotion into cost-effective online social media, digital promotion approach and community-based marketing as well as tight control of overall expenses.
+With these cost efficiency actions, the Company was able to achieve a further 13% savings in its selling, general, and administrative expenses compared to the previous year.

 Supervision Of Strategy Implementation

-The BOC performs its supervisory duties over BOD and Management, as specified in Indonesia’s Company Law and the Company’s Articles of Association, primarily through scheduled meetings and maintains other channels for frequent, open and constructive communication.
+The BOC performs its supervisory duties over BOD and Management, as specified in Indonesian Limited Liability Company Law and the Company’s Articles of Association, primarily through scheduled meetings and maintains other channels for frequent, open and constructive communication.

-The BOC is assisted by the Audit Committee, chaired by myself, John Bellis.
-The Audit Committee has consistently placed high priority on Good Corporate Governance practices (GCG).
+The BOC is assisted by the Audit Committee, which has consistently placed high priority on Good Corporate Governance practices (GCG).
 Within the year, the Audit Committee conducted 4 online meetings via video conferencing and emails to review audit reports from Internal Audit, the findings and solutions of which were reported formally to BOC.
 It is in the opinion of the BOC that the Company has delivered all aspects of GCG according to guidelines.
 The Code of Conduct and Whistleblowing system continue to be strengthened at all levels of the organization, helping to ensure the compliance with external laws and regulations.

-Additionally, in compliance to OJK Regulation No. 34/POJK.04/2014, the Nomination and Remuneration Committee (NRC), also chaired by myself, John Bellis, assisted the BOC to evaluate and advise on the remuneration of BOC and BOD members.
-During the year, the NRC conducted 3 online meetings whose recommendations have been proposed and communicated to the BOC.
+Additionally, in compliance to OJK Regulation No. 34/POJK.04/2014, the Nomination and Remuneration Committee (NRC) assisted the BOC to evaluate and advise on the remuneration of BOC and BOD members.
+During the year, the NRC conducted 4 online meetings whose recommendations have been proposed and communicated to the BOC.

 Assessment of GCG Effectiveness